ljdyer/link-copy-test/README.md

 When the content of the clipboard is pasted into an environment that doesn't support rich text, such as Notepad, only the link text should be pasted.

+I will keep updating this repository as I learn more about compatibility with browsers other than Google Chrome, etc.

 ## References

 [This answer](https://stackoverflow.com/a/69110972/17568469) to [Javascript - Copy string to clipboard as text/html](https://stackoverflow.com/questions/34191780/javascript-copy-string-to-clipboard-as-text-html)